Spin-split superconductivity in spin-orbit coupled hybrid nanowires with ferromagnetic barriers

 Increasing SOC in the model shifts the inner peaks toward higher energy and eventually causes them to merge with the central peak [Fig.~\hyperref[fig:4_theory]{4(e)}, orange trace], effectively reducing the apparent spin splitting~\cite{bruno1973magnetic}.
 To test this trend experimentally, we compare tunneling conductance measurements in the superconducting window at two back-gate voltages, $V_\mathrm{BG} = -6.5$~V and $V_\mathrm{BG} = 0$.
 At $V_\mathrm{BG} = -6.5$~V, the spectrum displays a spin-split structure with three well-resolved peaks that remain stable over a finite magnetic field range; see Fig.~\hyperref[fig:5]{5(a)}.
 Tuning to $V_\mathrm{BG} = 0$ notably shifts the inner peaks outward, reducing their separation from the central peak and blending them into a broadened central feature; see Fig.~\hyperref[fig:5]{5(b)}.

 We attribute this behavior to the gate-dependent electrostatic environment, which alters the interplay between the proximity coupling and spin-orbit interaction.
-At less negative gate voltages, the charge carriers extend farther away from the interface, resulting in a smaller and softer induced gap but enhanced SOC.
-At more negative gate voltages, the gate-induced electric field drives the charge carriers toward the interface, increasing hybridization with the superconductor, thereby hardening the induced gap but reducing SOC~\cite{vaitiekenas2018effective, antipov2018effects, mikkelsen2018hybridization, Reeg2018Metallization, moor2018electric}.
+At less negative gate voltages, the hybrid wave function resides farther from the Al/EuS interface and has a larger weight in the semiconductor, resulting in a smaller and softer induced gap but enhanced SOC.
+A more negative back-gate voltage reduces the charge carrier density in the semiconductor and pushes the wave function toward the interface, increasing hybridization with the superconductor and thereby hardening the induced gap while reducing the SOC~\cite{vaitiekenas2018effective, antipov2018effects, mikkelsen2018hybridization, Reeg2018Metallization, moor2018electric}.
 The qualitative agreement between the model and experiment highlights the ability to tune spin-orbit coupling in this hybrid system---a key ingredient for realizing topological excitations~\cite{sau2010generic} and long-range triplet pairing~\cite{bergeret2014spin}.

 In summary, we investigated Josephson junctions based on semiconducting InAs nanowires with fully overlapping ferromagnetic insulator EuS and superconductor Al shells.
 A finite supercurrent around the coercive field of EuS indicates a sizable superconducting proximity effect through the ferromagnetic barrier.
 Tunneling conductance reveals a gapped spectrum with a triple-peak structure whose evolution with gate voltage and magnetic field suggests a spin-split proximity effect shaped by spin-orbit coupling.
 A theoretical model based on quasi-classical equations links these features to spin mixing and triplet correlations.
-The ability to electrostatically tune the interplay between exchange splitting and spin-orbit interaction establishes these hybrid structures as a promising platform for engineering unconventional superconducting states.
+The ability to electrostatically tune the interplay between exchange splitting and spin-orbit interaction establishes these hybrid structures as a promising platform for engineering unconventional superconducting states.\\